hambarbeast/hambarbeast/README.md

 ## Muhammad Amirul (hambarbeast)
 ### Hi there 👋

+I am a curious learner trying to learn coding on the side as I am juggling between jobs.
+Putting aside my coding records here.

+- 👯 Would appreciate the help and open discussion about C programming and the simple problem that needed solving.

 <!--
 **hambarbeast/hambarbeast** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.